Courtauld Institute of Art: Postgraduate study

-Several taught courses are offered at postgraduate level: master's degrees in history of art, curating the art museum, the history of Buddhist art, and the conservation of wall painting are taught alongside diploma courses in the conservation of easel paintings and the history of art.
-Students in the history of art master's programme have to choose a specialisation ranging from antiquity to early modern to global contemporary artwork.
-Special options are taught in small class sizes of 5–10 students.
+Seven taught courses are offered at postgraduate level: full‑time Graduate Diploma (9-months), MA History of Art (9-months), MA Curating (12-months) and Conservation of Buddhist Heritage (12-months), Conservation of Easel Paintings (3-years), and Conservation of Wall Paintings (3-years).

+Beginning in September 2025, a new one-year MA Art and Business, taught in collaboration with King’s Business School, will study of visual culture with practical training in gallery and consultancy management.
+The one-year MA Contemporary Art and the Moving Image (CAMI) is taught in collaboration with the King’s College film Studies department and focuses on the intersection of contemporary art and moving image practice.

+Students on the History of Art MA choose a specialisation – ranging from antiquity and early modern to global contemporary – and engage in “Special Options” seminars, taught in intimate groups of 8–10 on topics spanning Byzantium, Black British art, early modern China.
+The Courtauld’s PhD programme is three-years full-time, or can be taken over six-years part-time.

 Study resources

-The Courtauld has two photographic libraries which originated as the private collections of two benefactors: the Conway Library, covering architecture, architectural drawings, sculpture and illuminated manuscripts, named after the Lord Conway of Allington and the Witt Library, after Sir Robert Witt, covering paintings, drawings and engravings and containing over two million reproductions of works by over 70,000 artists.
-In 2009, it was decided that the Witt Library would not continue to add new material to the collection, and in 2017 a mass digitisation project which will make both Witt and Conway items available online commenced as part of Courtauld Connects.
+The Courtauld has two photographic libraries which originated as the private collections of two benefactors: the Conway Library, covering architecture, architectural drawings, sculpture and illuminated manuscripts, named after Lord Conway of Allington, and the Witt Library, after Sir Robert Witt, covering paintings, drawings and engravings, and containing over two million reproductions of works by over 70,000 artists.
+In 2009, it was decided that the Witt Library would not continue to add new material to the collection, and in 2017 a mass digitisation project to make both Witt and Conway items available online commenced as part of Courtauld Connects.
+The Photographic Collections website featuring the fully digitised Conway Library launched in 2023 and The Witt Library launched in 2025.
+Images are viewable and downloadable in high-resolution, allowing users unprecedented access to nearly 3 million items that were previously not catalogued and only accessible in person.

 The book library is one of the UK's largest holdings of art history books, periodicals and exhibition catalogues.
 There is a slide library which also covers films, and an IT suite.

-An online image collection provides access to more than 40,000 images, including paintings and drawings from The Courtauld Gallery, and over 35,000 photographs of architecture and sculpture from the Conway Library.
-Two other websites sell high resolution digital files to scholars, publishers and broadcasters, and photographic prints to a wide public audience.
+An online image collection provides access to more than 40,000 images, including paintings and drawings from the Courtauld Gallery, and over 35,000 photographs of architecture and sculpture from the Conway Library.
+Two other websites sell high-resolution digital files to scholars, publishers and broadcasters, and photographic prints to a wide public audience.